ludwekin/ludwekin.github.io/_posts/2024-07-01-fly-control.md

 ---

-Fly control some kind of belongs to
+Fly control some kind of belongs to control theory catagory.